 - All guestrooms, meeting rooms and public areas offer incredible, breathtaking views of the famous New York City skyline and New York Harbor, and the property boasts one of the only hotel swimming pools in New York City.

-- The ideal hub for guests of all kinds, the hotel is walking distance to most of what downtown Manhattan is famous for, and just steps from many cultural and historical attractions, business headquarters and trendy neighborhoods.
+- The ideal hub for guests of all kinds, the hotel is walking distance to most of what downtown Manhattan is famous for, and just steps from many cultural and historical attractions, business headquarters and trendy neighbourhoods.

 5. New York Marriott Marquis